 - a.
 If there is a tie in points for the 15th position in the first group, then the first group can be increased accordingly.
 (ICR ref 621.3) - b.
 If in the first 15 competitors, the point difference between one and the following competitor is too great, the Jury may decide to reduce the number of competitors in the first group appropriately.
-(ICR 621.3) - c.
-The Draw takes place the day before the race (ICR621.6) (... exceptions for lower level) - d.
-Redraw if race is delayed 1+ days (ICR 217.6)
+(ICR 621.3) - The Draw takes place the day before the race / DH training run (ICR621.6) (exceptions for lower level) - d.
+Redraw if race / DH training run is delayed to a different date (ICR 217.6)